 One of TEQSA's first tasks was to review the National Protocols for Higher Education Approval Processes.
 After doing so, TEQSA prepared the draft Higher Education Standards Framework and consulted widely on it in 2011.
-The resulting Threshold Standards (comprising the Provider and Qualification Standards), passed into legislation on 4 January 2012.
+The resulting threshold standards (comprising provider and qualification standards) passed into legislation on 4 January 2012.
 They apply to all higher education providers offering Level 5 (diploma) to Level 10 (doctoral) qualifications as described in the Australian Qualifications Framework (AQF).
-The Teaching and Learning, Research and Information Standards have also been developed.
+The Teaching and Learning, Research and Information Standards were subsequently developed.

-Another government initiative arising from the Review of Australian Higher Education was the publication of the revised AQF (July 2011).
-The AQF is the national policy for regulated qualifications in Australian education and training.
-It incorporates the qualifications from each education and training sector into one comprehensive framework comprising 10 levels of qualification (from certificates to doctoral degrees), with a bachelor degree sitting at level 7.
+Another government initiative arising from the Review of Australian Higher Education was the publication of the revised AQF (July 2011).9 The AQF is the national policy for regulated qualifications in Australian education and training.
+It incorporates the qualifications from each education and training sector into one comprehensive framework comprising 10 levels of qualification (from certificates to doctoral degrees), with a Bachelor Degree sitting at Level 7.

 The AQF stipulates the learning outcomes expected within each level of education in relation to knowledge, skills and the application of both.
 This is to ensure the integrity of qualifications and standardisation across education providers, settings and delivery modes.
 All education providers offering entry to practice nursing programs must comply with the new AQF criteria for learning outcomes.
-The Register of AQF Qualifications and Authorised Issuing Organisations10, lists all qualifications and the organisations authorised to issue them.
+The AQF register lists all qualifications and the AQF authorised organisations that issue such qualifications.10